tlam1288/Password-Generator/README.md

 Creating for loop to randomly select characters from a string to display

-Adding event listeners to start a function upon a click

 ## Challenges I faced during this project

 This was one of the hardest applications that I have made thus far in my coding journey.
 However this was also the first project that pseudo-coded before hand which was a game changer.
 I was able to map out and plan the steps of the code.
 This outline definately saved a lot of time guessing what to do next.
 My biggest challenge for this project was finding a way to sort out the types of characters that the user selected.
 Figuring out that adding certain character types into totalString by using a conditional was a breakthrough for me.
 That allowed me to be able to include or exclude a character type if needed.